MouseLand/suite2p/README.md

 Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.x** and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.

-1. Download the `environment.yml` file from the repository
+1. Download the [`environment.yml`](https://github.com/MouseLand/suite2p/blob/master/environment.yml) file from the repository.
+You can do this by cloning the repository, or copy-pasting the text from the file into a text document on your local computer.
 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path
-3. Run `conda env create -f environment.yml`
+3. Change directories to where the `environment.yml` is and run `conda env create -f environment.yml`
 4. To activate this new environment, run `conda activate suite2p`
 5. You should see `(suite2p)` on the left side of the terminal line.
 Now run `python -m suite2p` and you're all set.